nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <panel type="seamless" header="**Q1:** How to differentiate between bugs and feature changes?" minimal>

 **A:** A bug in this context is when the actual behavior differs from the _advertised_ behavior (i.e., the behavior stated in the UG) <span class="text-danger">due to an _error_ in the code</span>.<br>
-If will be considered a feature change (i.e., not allowed to do) if,
+It will be considered a feature change (i.e., not allowed to do) if,

 * the current behavior is not strictly 'incorrect' but 'can be better'.
 * the current behavior inconveniences the user but there is a way to work around it.